Farrish History, Family Crest & Coats of Arms

 In the mountains of Scotland's west coast and on the Hebrides islands, the ancestors of the Farrish family were born.
 Their name comes from the Scottish surname MacFergus, which means "son of Fergus", which is in turn derived from the Gaelic personal name "Fearghus," composed of the elements "fear," meaning "man," and "gus," meaning "vigor" or "force."
 This Gaelic name was found early in both Ireland and Scotland.
 The name is a cognate of with the Cymric "Gwr-gwst," Old Bret.
 "Urorgost" and the Pictish word "Forcus."
 This last Pictish form of the name is found on a monument at St. Vigeans in Angus as "Fercos."

 Early Origins of the Farrish family

-Another 283 words (20 lines of text) covering the years 1300, 1466, 1499, and 1582 are included under the topic Early Farrish History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farrish research.
+Another 148 words (11 lines of text) covering the years 1300, 1466, 1499, 1582 and are included under the topic Early Farrish History in all our PDF Extended History products and printed products wherever possible.

 Farrish Spelling Variations

 Spelling variations are a very common occurrence in records of early Scottish names.
 They result from the repeated and inaccurate translations that many names went through in the course of various English occupations of Scotland.
 Farrish has been spelled Fergus, Fergie, Forgie, Forgus, Ferris, Farris and many more.

 Early Notables of the Farrish family (pre 1700)